brianstorti/brianstorti.github.io/_posts/2016-02-29-process-registry-in-elixir.md

 >
 > **{:via, module, term}** - the GenServer is registered with the given mechanism and name.

-The first option, an `atom`, is what we have been using so far and we know it's now enough for our needs now.
+The first option, an `atom`, is what we have been using so far and we know it's not enough for our needs now.

 The second option is used to register a process globally, across multiple nodes, and relies on a local `ETS` table.
 This also means it requires synchronization across the entire cluster, which introduces some unnecessary overhead unless you actually need this behavior.